Dynamic Selection in Algorithmic Decision-making: Theoretical Results

 \section{Theoretical Results}

-In this section, we analyze the theoretical properties of the IV-Bandit algorithms.
-We show that IV-Greedy produces a regret of order $\mathcal{O}(\log(T))$, while IV-UCB produces a regret of order $\mathcal{O}(\log^2(T))$.
-We also show that these algorithms deliver consistent and asymptotically normal estimates of $\BFalpha$.
+In this section, we analyze the theoretical properties of the IV-Greedy algorithm.
+We show that this algorithm produces a regret of order $\mathcal{O}(\log(T))$.
+We also show that it delivers consistent and asymptotically normal estimates of $\BFalpha$.